zyberg2091/Kaggle-Knowledge-Tracing/README.md

 # Knowledge-Tracing (In-Progress)

-I have used Microsoft's LightBGM model for knowledge tracing as it overperformed the XGBOOST model in terms of accuracy.
+I have used Microsoft's LightGBM model for knowledge tracing as it overperformed the XGBOOST model in terms of accuracy.

 **Riiid AIEd Challenge 2020**